Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 Preventing XSS with HttpOnly

-for example, a malicious user could execute the following script.
+For example, a malicious user could execute a script like this:

 javascript